ymuichiro/quick_learning_symbol_en/04_transaction.md

 # 4.Transaction
-Updating datas on the blockchain is done by announcing transactions to the network.
+Updating data on the blockchain is done by announcing transactions to the network.

 ## 4.1 Transaction lifecycle

-Describing the steps below from the creation of the transaction until the data becomes difficult to tamper with.
+Below is a description of the lifecycle of a transaction:

 - Transaction creation
-  - Create transactions in an acceptable format to the blockchain.
+  - Create transactions in an acceptable format for the blockchain.
 - Signature
-  - Sign with the transaction with the account's privatekey.
+  - Sign the transaction with the account's privatekey.
 - Announcement
-  - Announce a signed transaction to any node.
+  - Announce a signed transaction to any node on the network.
 - Unconfirmed state transactions
   - Transactions accepted by a node are propagated to all nodes as unconfirmed state transactions.
     - In a case where the maximum fee set for a transaction is not enough for the minimum fee set for each node, it will not be propagated to that node.
 - Confirmed transaction
-  - When an unconfirmed transaction is contained in a subsequent new block which is generated approximately every 30 seconds, it becomes an approved transaction.
+  - When an unconfirmed transaction is contained in a subsequent new block (generated approximately every 30 seconds), it becomes an approved transaction.
 - Rollbacks
-  - Transactions could not reach a consensus agreement between nodes are rollebacked to unconfirmed state.
+  - Transactions that could not reach a consensus agreement between nodes are rolled back to an unconfirmed state.
     - Transactions that have expired or overflowed the cache are truncated.
 - Finalise
-  - Once the block is finalised by the finalisation process by the voting node, the transaction can be treated as non-rollbackable data.
+  - Once the block is finalised by the finalisation process of the voting node, the transaction can be treated as final and data can no longer be rolled back.

 ### What is a block?

-Blocks are generated approximately every 30 seconds, with priority given to transactions that have paid higher fees, and are synchronised with other nodes on a block-by-block basis.
+Blocks are generated approximately every 30 seconds and are synchronised with other nodes on a block-by-block basis with priority given to transactions that have paid higher fees.
-If synchronisation fails, it is rollbacked and the network repeats this process until consensus agreement is reached across the board.
+If synchronisation fails, it is rolled back and the network repeats this process until consensus agreement is reached across all nodes.

 ## 4.2 Transaction creation